 Gibson Tony Iommi SG Special Left Handed

 Tony is one of the most famous left handed guitarists, so of course, Gibson had to offer this one in southpaw mode!
-Based on his heavily modded 1964 SG, this guitar is designed to be an absolute riff machine.
+Based on his heavily modded 1964 SG, this signature model is designed to be an absolute riff machine.

-Main features include a solid mahogany body, rounded profile mahogany neck, 22 fret Indian rosewood bound fingerboard, and Grover rotomatic tuners.
+Main features include a solid mahogany body, a rounded profile mahogany neck, 22 22-fret Indian rosewood-bound fingerboard, and Grover Rotomatic tuners.
 A feature that really sets this model apart from your traditional SG is the dual P-90 pickups.
 You’ll also find one of Tony’s monkey stickers in the case if you’d like to go the whole hog and copy the instrument it’s modeled on.

 - Body : Mahogany